 Daily maximum, minimum and average air temperature is a common climatological input for most numerical water budget models.
 Therefore historical data characterizing this weather measurement from the study area will be valuable.
 Table 3.1 summarizes the long-term normals for air temperature as measured at the main AES stations within the SPA.
-The average annual temperature ranges from 6.7° C to 8.0° C. Lake Huron tends to moderate air temperatures, having a decreasing impact as one moves inland.
+The average annual temperature ranges from 6.7°C to 8.0°C. Lake Huron tends to moderate air temperatures, having a decreasing impact as one moves inland.
 Average daily air temperatures are typically below freezing for the months including December through March in the study area.
-Comparing the average annual long-term normal temperature.
-Four of the six stations with data available for comparison show increases ranging from +0.1°C to +0.7°C. The other two stations saw a 0.3° C drop in the same time period.
+Comparing the average annual long-term normal temperatures over the past 20 years would suggest a very slight rise in the average annual temperature.
+Four of the six stations with data available for comparison show increases ranging from +0.1°C to +0.7°C. The other two stations saw a 0.3°C drop in the same time period.
 Overall, the difference in average temperature at the long-term stations is a minimal +0.17°C.